-It is the first time that I see privacy associated to a “currency”.
+It is the first time that I see privacy associated with a “currency.”
 However, it is true that we provide our personal data to purchase services.
-And the matter is even more complicated in case of complex robots whose reasoning cannot be mapped.
+And the matter is even more complicated in case of sophisticated robots whose reasoning cannot be mapped.
 Such circumstance might trigger data protection issues that I already discussed in a previous post.
-But it is important that the Committee called for guarantees necessary to ensure privacy and security also through the development of standards.
+But it is essential that the Committee called for guarantees necessary to ensure privacy and security also through the development of standards.

 The reaction from the industry